apache/shenyu-website/blog/Admin-Internationalization.md

 }
 ```

-1. **Update controllers and services to use internationalized messages:**
+**7. Update controllers and services to use internationalized messages:**

 Inject the **`MessageSource`** bean into our service classes and controllers.
 Use the **`MessageSource`** bean to get translated messages based on the client's preferred language.